poldham/minimal-mistakes/_pages/contact.md

   image: bahamas_etm_lrg_high.jpg
   caption: "Ocean Sand Bahamas.
 We are working with the Bahamas Environment, Science and Technology Commission on the ratification and implementation of the Nagoya Protocol.
+[Photo: NASA, by Serge
-[NASA Image courtesy Serge Andrefouet, University of South Florida ](http://eoimages.gsfc.nasa.gov/images/imagerecords/2000/2780/bahamas_etm_lrg. jpg)"
+Andrefouet, University of South Florida ](http://eoimages.gsfc.nasa.gov/images/imagerecords/2000/2780/bahamas_etm_lrg. jpg)"